google/flax/README.md

 **See our [full documentation](https://flax.readthedocs.io/) to learn everything you need to know about Flax.**

-Flax is developed by a group within the Brain Team in Google AI, in close collaboration with the JAX team.
+Flax is developed by a group within the Brain Team in Google Research, in close collaboration with the JAX team.
 Flax is being used by a growing community of hundreds of folks in various Alphabet research departments for their daily work, as well as a [growing community